applewoodsmokedham/metagraph/memory-bank/activeContext.md

 - Implementing a wallet selection UI that shows all available wallet options
 - Focusing on connection functionality first, with display of wallet information to be handled in specific components as needed
 - Ensuring the wallet provider is only rendered on the client-side to prevent server-side rendering issues
-- Using network mapping to align LaserEyes network types with METHANE network environments
+- Using network mapping to align LaserEyes network types with METAGRAPH network environments

 ### 2. Component Structure and Reusability